Siege of Yorktown

-When word of de Grasse's decision to engage the British navy at the Chesapeake Bay arrived in New York, the American and British armies began moving south toward Virginia, engaging in deception tactics to lead the British to believe a siege of New York was planned.
+When word of de Grasse's decision to engage the British navy at the Chesapeake Bay arrived in New York, the American and French armies began moving south toward Virginia, engaging in deception tactics to lead the British to believe a siege of New York was planned.
 De Grasse sailed from the West Indies and arrived at Chesapeake Bay at the end of August, bringing additional troops and creating a naval blockade of Yorktown.
 In the beginning of September, he defeated a British fleet led by Sir Thomas Graves, which was dispatched to relieve Cornwallis at the Battle of the Chesapeake.
 As a result of this victory, de Grasse blocked any reinforcement or escape by sea for Cornwallis and also disembarked the heavy siege guns required by the allied land forces.
 Washington and Rochambeau arrived at Yorktown on September 28, 1781.
 Washington moved the army closer to the British defenses on September 29.
 The American and French army and naval forces had completely surrounded Cornwallis.

 After initial preparations, the Americans and French built their first parallel and began the bombardment.
 With the British defense weakened, on October 14, 1781, Washington sent two columns to attack the last major remaining British outer defenses.
 A French column under Vicomte de Deux-Ponts took Redoubt No. 9 and an American column under Lieutenant Colonel Alexander Hamilton took Redoubt No. 10.
 With these defenses, the allies were able to finish their second parallel.
 With the Franco-American artillery closer and its bombardment more intense than ever, the British position began to deteriorate rapidly.
 Cornwallis asked for capitulation terms on October 17.
 After two days of negotiation, the surrender ceremony occurred on October 19; Cornwallis was absent from the ceremony.
 With the capture of more than 7,000 British soldiers, negotiations between the United States and Great Britain began, resulting in the Treaty of Paris of 1783.
 (Note: Hostilities continued at sea, mainly between British and Franco-Spanish fleets in the Caribbean, culminating in the British victory in the Battle of the Saintes the following year.)